 Reasoning techniques: Connections to the broader world of mathematics, strengthened by the addition of symmetry to causal models, pave the way to new methods of reasoning about processes.
-Through the addition of symmetry causal models represent certain categories (in the case of event structures, categories of elements of certain presheaves [104, 106]).
-Through symmetry equivalences such as weak bisimulation, defined via bundles [31], can be imported back into causal models, and potentially analyzed there.
+Through the addition of symmetry, causal models represent certain categories (in the case of event structures, categories of elements of certain presheaves [110, 112]).
+Through symmetry, equivalences such as weak bisimulation, defined via bundles [34], can be imported back into causal models, and potentially analyzed there.
+The richer discipline of types could play a role in establishing properties via type checking.
+The mathematical connections move us closer to topology and geometry and their use in reasoning about processes [31, 47, 48, 61].